cristianoliveira/traderepublic-challenge/README.md

  - (suggestion) The UI for mobile looks good even in wider screens, but I didn't have time to make it responsive for large screens, mostly because I didn't know how to present this data in a nice way, suggestion provide an design to base the implemetation.

+ - I deployed a version of the app to http://tradewishes.cristianoliveira.com if I had more time I'd setup a tls certificate for https and a domain.

 ## Answer to the proposed questions

 > 1. What happens in case the WebSocket disconnects?
 How would you go further to keep